DaRaFF/webdev-resources/README.md

 ## <a name="service">Services</a>

+* [Free for Dev](https://github.com/ripienaar/free-for-dev#log-management) - Awesome Repo with list of free SaaS, PaaS and IaaS services
 * [Swagger](http://swagger.io/) - Framework for API Specification (specify your API with yml)
 * [Apiary](https://apiary.io/) - Framework for API Specification (specify your API with yml)
 * [Mashape](https://www.mashape.com/) - API Services